Help in a crisis: Where to go and who to call

 The freephone helpline number is 0800 731 2864, which is the same number that takes patients through to the patient advice and liaison service (PALS).
 Callers can choose to speak to the helpline (operating 24 hours) or select a different option for PALS (operating from 9am-5pm).

 The helpline is for anyone who is experiencing mental health distress and for those who care for them.
 It is for those who are living in the boroughs of Lambeth, Southwark, Lewisham and Croydon and need help.
 It is for current patients and for those who have never used SLaM services.

 What support is available?

 The helpline provides advice on mental health and medication, and help with accessing information and services.
 Calls will be answered by a mental health nurse who will support the caller, explore the reasons for their call and identify what help can be given, both at the time and for the future.

 Who runs the helpline?

 SLaM provides the widest range of mental health services in the UK.
-We also provide substance misuse services for people who are addicted to drugs and alcohol.
-We provide inpatient care for around 5,300 people each year and we treat more than 45,000 patients in the community in Lambeth, Southwark, Lewisham and Croydon.
-We also provide specialist services to people from across the country.
+They also provide substance misuse services for people who are addicted to drugs and alcohol.
+SLaM provide inpatient care for around 5,300 people each year and we treat more than 45,000 patients in the community in Lambeth, Southwark, Lewisham and Croydon.
+They also provide specialist services to people from across the country.
 For more information see www.slam.nhs.uk